 When somebody dies in the family, the Basques' funerary rites are wealth and opulent.
 In Basse-Navarre, the town's carpenter is the one who presides the funerary rite.
 He builds tables and installs decorations for the funeral.
 He is who, when the death arrives, will open the house windows "so the soul could fly in freedom".

 The elder woman in the family, the etxekoandre, will be the one who rules periodically the homage to the deceased.
-She will light the candles and the argizaiolas, and she will say the prays for them.
+She will light the candles and the argizaiolas, and she will say the prayers.
 According with different costumes of some areas of the Basque country, sometimes this rite is offered by who has the right of primogeniture, the first-born, either be them male or female.

 The dead will never be abandoned.
 That's what affirms the continuity of the household, despite their temporary inhabitants could be physically disappeared.